second-state/microservice-rust-mysql/README.md

 ## Quickstart with Docker

-The easiest way to get started is to use a version of Docker with Wasm WASI support.
+The easiest way to get started is to use a version of [Docker Desktop](https://github.com/chris-crone/wasm-day-na-22#prerequisites) or [Docker Engine](https://github.com/chris-crone/wasm-day-na-22/tree/main/server) with Wasm WASI support.
 You just need to type one command.

 ```bash
 docker compose up
 ```

 This will build the Rust source code, run the Wasm server, and startup a MySQL backing database.
-It also starts a very basic web interface (available at http://localhost:8090).
+It also starts a basic STATIC web interface (available at http://localhost:8090).
 See the [Dockerfile](Dockerfile) and [docker-compose.yml](docker-compose.yml) files.
 You can jump directly to the [CRUD tests](#crud-tests) section to interact with the web service.

 However, if you want to build and run the microservice app step by step on your own system.
 Follow the detailed instructions below.